Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 - Complex training data will always be readily available;

-- Provide best method of compliance, as software/apps are often built to be compliant; and
+- Provide the best method of regulatory compliance, as software/apps are commonly built to be compliant with existing SMS regulations; and

 - They require the least amount of manual work.